 Divorce Mediation - What to Expect

 Mediation is a process whereby a divorcing couple agrees to utilize the services of a single neutral professional to help them reach an out-of-court settlement, as opposed to each party hiring his or her own lawyer for individual representation.
-Our New Canaan Mediation lawyers work directly with you and your spouse, serving as your neutral guide.
-Our role as your mediator is to help you and your spouse reach a comprehensive agreement resolving all important issues emanating from your marriage, such as property division, alimony, child support and child custody.
+Our New Canaan divorce mediation lawyers work directly with you and your spouse, serving as your neutral guide for divorce in Connecticut.
+Our role as your mediator is to help you and your spouse reach a comprehensive agreement resolving all important issues emanating from your marriage, such as property division, alimony, child support, and child custody.

 Mediation is not a Good Fit for Everyone